Veterinarians in Oxford, MS

-Dr. Lachlan Miscamble was born and raised in Melbourne, Australia.
+Dr. Lachlan McQueen was born and raised in Melbourne, Australia.
 He received his Doctorate in Veterinary Medicine from The University of Melbourne in 2014.
 He began his veterinary career as an emergency veterinarian in Australia then moved to America to complete a Small Animal Internship at Mississippi State University College of Veterinary Medicine.
-Following this, Dr. Miscamble moved to New Orleans, where he spent a year and a half working at a small animal practice.
-Throughout his career, Dr. Miscamble has developed a keen interest in the fields of ultrasonography, cardiology, and emergency medicine.
+Following this, Dr. McQueen moved to New Orleans, where he spent a year and a half working at a small animal practice.
+Throughout his career, Dr. McQueen has developed a keen interest in the fields of ultrasonography, cardiology, and emergency medicine.

 Dr. Kelsey Hanson

 Dr. Kelsey Hanson is originally from New Orleans.
 She attended Veterinary School at Louisiana State University, from where she graduated in 2015.
 Dr. Hanson spent her first year as a veterinarian in Oxford at Crossroads before returning home to Louisiana.
 She was sad to leave Oxford after forming so many rewarding connections with the pets and clients at Crossroads.
 After spending a year in Louisiana gaining valuable experience in medicine and surgery, she was delighted to return to the hospital at which she first began her veterinary career.